Extradition: What If I Flee After Committing Crime in Singapore

 Once the accused person is in Singapore, he/she will be dealt with in accordance with Singapore law.

-Just as one may be brought back to Singapore under the laws on extradition, a Singaporean wanted for an extradition crime overseas may also be extradited to the country in question if it has concluded an extradition treaty or arrangement with Singapore.
+Just as one may be brought back to Singapore under the laws on extradition, a person in Singapore who is wanted for a crime overseas may also be extradited to the country in question if it has concluded an extradition treaty or arrangement with Singapore.

-Under the EA, there are restrictions posed by Singapore in approving the extradition requests of other countries.
+Under the EA, Singapore imposes conditions in approving the extradition requests of other countries.

-For example, Singapore would not surrender a fugitive to a Foreign State or Declared Commonwealth country:
+For example, Singapore will not surrender a fugitive to a Foreign State or Declared Commonwealth country:

 - If the crime the fugitive is accused of committing is an offence of a political character;

 - If there are reasonable grounds for believing that the:

 - Request for extradition, despite being made in respect of an offence for which the fugitive would be liable to be surrendered, was made for the purpose of punishing the fugitive on account of his race, religion, nationality, or political opinions;

 - The fugitive, if surrendered to the requesting country, may be prejudiced at trial, punished, detained, or restricted in his personal liberty, due to his race, religion, nationality, or political opinions; or

 - If the fugitive has already been acquitted by a competent tribunal in any country, or has been punished by the law in another country for the same act constituting the offence in question.